amgno/amgno.github.io/readme.md

 • Fix the size of buttons on works for mobile view <br>
 • After deleting a project, and trying to open a existing one it gives an error <br>
 • Some lag on different browsers for the star background animation <br>
+• Fix spacing the gap between the divs on the project page <br>

 ## Done